 6. Lompoul Desert

-This desert is characterized by its orange sand dunes, forming a landscape very similar to that of the Sahara desert.
+This desert is characterized by its orange sand dunes, forming a landscape remarkably similar to that of the Sahara desert.
 Named after the nearby village Lompoul, this desert is one of Senegal’s popular tourist attractions.

 7. Dindefelo Falls

 Located in the town of Dindefelo, in Southeast Senegal.
 The falls are roughly 100 meters high.
-The park area forms part of the larger Niokolo-Koba National Park, a UNESCO Biosphere world heritage site.
+The Park area forms part of the larger Niokolo-Koba National Park, a UNESCO Biosphere world heritage site.
 UNESCO estimates the annual tourist visits to the falls in the thousands.

 8. Djoudj National Bird Sanctuary

 Located on the Southeast bank of the Senegal River.
-This sanctuary provides a range of wetland habitats which are very popular with migrating birds, many of which have just crossed the Sahara.
+This sanctuary provides a range of wetland habitats which are extremely popular with migrating birds, many of which have just crossed the Sahara.
 The most visible birds here are pelicans and flamingos.
 A wide range of wildlife can also be found in the park, which is also a designated World Heritage Site.

 9. African Renaissance Monument

 If you are travelling within Dakar, this cannot be missed!
 This 49 meter tall bronze statue is located on top of one of the twin hills known as Collines des Mamelles overlooking the Atlantic Ocean.
 Originally scheduled for completion in December 2009, delays stretched into early 2010, and the formal dedication happened on 4 April 2010, Senegal’s “National Day”, which commemorated the 50th anniversary of the country’s independence from France.
 This statue is the tallest statue in Africa.